Holy cow! Loose animal seen galloping on Michigan freeway

 LO: 25°

-(WXYZ) - A cow running the wrong way on US-11 on the west side of Michigan Sunday afternoon snarled traffic and stunned drivers.
+A cow running the wrong way on US-11 on the west side of Michigan on Sunday afternoon snarled traffic and stunned drivers.

 The cow was spotted between Wayland and Door in Allegan County, which is just south of Grand Rapids around 2:30 p.m.